fujichaaan/je_point_estimates_rm/README.md

 ### 3. Use point + error bars (C vs. D)
-In panel C, we can make fair comparison of effect sizes, however, it remains unclear whether error bar crosses 0 or not.
+In panel C, we can make fair comparison of effect sizes, however, it remains unclear the range of confidentce intervals.
-To improve this defect, the panel D shows better data visualization for relative measures to clearly shows confidential intervals.
+To improve this point, the panel D shows better data visualization for relative measures to clearly shows confidential intervals.
+(Another solution would make bars transparent)

 <br>